cemilcakmak/case-challenge/README.md

 <br>● Comments and Documentation
 <br>● Unit and/or Integration Tests (Jest is preferable but Mocha also works)
 <br>● Avoid Over Engineering

-Good luck with this assignment!
-Try to make good use of this task to demonstrate and show off your coding skills.
-If you have any questions, don’t hesitate to ask your contact person within Getir.

-<b>Required Information</b>
-<br>MongoDB URI:
-<br>mongodb+srv://challengeUser:WUMglwNBaydH8Yvu@challenge-xzwqd.mongodb.net/getircase-study?retryWrites=true

 <b>Request Payload</b>
 <br>The request payload will include a JSON with 4 fields.